sentry-kubernetes/charts/README.md

 #### Upgrade Steps

 Due to an issue where transferring from Helm 2 to 3.
-Statefulsets that use the following: `heritage: {{ .Release.Service }}` in the metadata field will error out with a `Forbidden` error during the upgrade.
-The only workaround is to delete the existing statefulsets (Don't worry, PVC will be retained):
+StatefulSets that use the following: `heritage: {{ .Release.Service }}` in the metadata field will error out with a `Forbidden` error during the upgrade.
+The only workaround is to delete the existing StatefulSets (Don't worry, PVC will be retained):

 > `kubectl delete --all sts -n <Sentry Namespace>`

-Once the statefulsets are deleted.
-Next steps is to convert the helm release from version 2 to 3 using the helm 3 plugin:
+Once the StatefulSets are deleted.
+Next steps is to convert the Helm release from version 2 to 3 using the Helm 3 plugin:

 > `helm3 2to3 convert <Sentry Release Name>`